Copa Airlines Business Class Review

 French toast for breakfast on the way home.
 It was okay.
 Not my favourite.

 Breakfast omelette with bacon and potato hash.
-It tastes fine but looks suspicious.
+It looks suspicious.
+It was fine, but not very good.
+That slice of meat was dicey.

 This burrito with re-fried beans tastes much better than it looks.
-I enjoyed this meal.
+I enjoyed this one.

 Our kids don’t really eat on planes.
 They’re also picky eaters.
 Copa Airlines has a decent selection of food options for kids.
 Our oldest boy enjoyed the pancakes (below) and our youngest loves fresh fruit and juice (above).